Describing Your Goods or Services in a Trade Mark Application

 2. Consider Applicable Trade Mark Classes

-To ensure that you identify and include the most suitable classes in your trade mark application, you should conduct a comprehensive search.
+To ensure you identify and include the most suitable classes in your trade mark application, you should conduct a comprehensive search.
 This typically involves entering the keywords of your products and services into the Classification Search.
 Likewise, you must identify which classes relate to your business.
 You can also use the Trade Mark Assist Tool.
 This program, developed by IP Australia, assists applicants with identifying the correct trade mark class in their application.

 3. Consider Working With a Trade Mark Attorney